Skip to Main Content

 Conducting Systematic Reviews : Research Skills

 Systematic reviews play an important role in health research.
 They provide a high level summary of studies and can inform policy and practice relevant to a particular area of inquiry.
-Understanding review methodologies is useful for those who wish to undertake a systematic review, or just read one.
+Understanding review methodologies is useful for those who wish to undertake a systematic review or just read one.

-Conducting Systematic Reviews video
+Conducting Systematic Reviews Video

 Documenting the Search